“And it grew both day and night,

 What the…!

-One thousand, Two thousand, Three thousand, Four thousand.
+thousand, Three thousand, Four thousand.
 Arch.

-He rose his eyes, a whisky sky surrounding his sight.
+a whisky sky surrounding his sight.
 A frosty wind on his face.
-Mike on his right.
-Doug on his left.
+Mike on his

-He would never get used to that.
+get used to that.
 Never ever again!
-The world whirling around him, earth and sky as a your sweated gym suite in a thumbing dryer.
+The world whirling around him, earth and

-Both instructors grabbing his flanks.
+grabbing his flanks.
 As a kid on his bike on the first summer’s day.

 “Ready, mate?”